Alejandro-FA/UPF-Deep_Learning/P4/report.md

 - In the Adam optimizer, use `beta1=0.5` instead of the default `0.9` value.

-Additionally, we have also used dropout of `0.1` between each layer of the Discriminator, since it is another good practice of Deep Learning that has shown good results in all of the previous practices of the subject).
-We do not use dropout in the Generator because we have read that it can hinder its performance.

 It should be noted that the paper also puts a lot of emphasis in using **batch normalisation**, but it was already implemented in the code provided in the examples.
 It also suggests to use the **Adam optimizer**, which the example code already uses by default.

+### Additional measures of our own

+We have also used a dropout of `0.1` between each layer of the Discriminator, since it is another good practice of Deep Learning that has shown good results in all of the previous practices of the subject.
+We have tested higher values of dropout as well, but anything higher than `0.3` resulted in some distortion in the output images.

+We have also tested adding dropout to the generator, but even small percentages of dropout produce certain artifacts in the images.
+While searching a little bit on the internet we read that it is uncommon to use dropout in the Generator because it can hinder its performance.

+Finally, since we had enough computational resources, we have also tried to run the GAN without resizing the input images to `32x32`, and leave them at their default resolution of `64x64`.
+Although the training process becomes slower, the results are a bit better, so we have decided to keep the original resolution.

 ## Results